Scandit Software Engineer Salary in Greater Zurich Area | CHF 126K-CHF 136K+ | Levels.fyi

 The median Software Engineer compensation in Greater Zurich Area package at Scandit totals CHF 136K per year.
-View the base salary, stock, and bonus breakdowns for Scandit's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scandit's total compensation packages.
 Last updated: 10/2/2025

 Company